josmar-crwdstffng/angular/aio/content/guide/docs-style-guide.md

 ### Displaying part of a code file

-To include a snippet of code within a sample code file, rather than the entire file, use the `<code-example>` `region` attribute.
+To include a snippet of code within a sample code file, rather than the entire file, use the `region` attribute of the `code-example` element.
 The following example focuses on the `AppModule` class and its `@NgModule()` metadata:

 <code-example header="src/app/app.module.ts"